yvon/voxta-discord-bot/README.md

 # Voxta Discord Bot

 A Discord bot to interact with Voxta through voice channels.
+Using Discord as a client gives you two main benefits:
-Works with the Discord mobile app too.
+- Access from anywhere using the Discord mobile app
+- Built-in noise reduction with Discord's Krisp integration

 > Note: This project is independent and not affiliated with or endorsed by Voxta.